Entanglement preserving local thermalization: Existence of EPLT

 \section{Existence of EPLT}

-With the elementary cases presented in Sec.~\ref{Sec:Elementary} in mind, we now turn to the existence of EPLT at finite local temperatures and non-trivial local Hamiltonians.
-In the remainder of this work, we assume equal finite local dimension $d$.
+We now turn to the existence of EPLT at every nonzero local temperature.
+From now on we assume equal finite local dimension $d$, no degeneracies, and finite energies.
+First, we need to introduce the {\em $(U\otimes U^*)$-twirling operation}~\cite{Horodecki1999,Bennett1996}, which is defined by